 7. Living Above (Colossians 3:1-11)Related Media

 Scriptural Insight: Knowing that all wisdom is in Christ (2:1-5), Paul urged the Colossian Christians [and us] to continue in Him (2:6-7), not being deceived by vain philosophies (2:8-10) …We are not to live under Jewish laws (2:11-17), for that would only rob us of our rewards (2:18-19).
 We have died with Christ and hence need not submit to legalistic rules (2:20-23).
 So, we as believers are to seek spiritual values, put off the sins of the old life, and put on the virtues of the new life.
 This in turn should affect our relationships with other members of our families and society.
 (The Bible Knowledge Commentary New Testament, p.
 679)

 Day One Study

-- Colossians 3:1 uses the phrase “raised with Christ.”
-Read Colossians 1:13; Romans 6:3-10 and 2 Corinthians 5:14-21.
+- Colossians 3:1 says, “you have been raised with Christ.”
+Read Colossians 1:13; Romans 6:3-10 and Ephesians 2:4-7.
 What is the meaning of “raised with Christ?”

 Day Two Study

 - Focus on 3:5-7.
 Because of who you are (died with Christ to sin, made alive with Christ, and now with Christ in you,

 - What behaviors (includes thoughts, words, and actions) are you to “put to death” in your life?